RichardBack/PetHotelManagement/README.md

 **Databases**:

-- **Secure Storage with MySQL**: Built a database to store and organize pet data safely.
+- **Secure Storage with MySQL**: Built a database to store and organize pet data.

 - **Real-Time Features**: This feature enabled the system to save updates, retrieve records, and create reports instantly.